 Introduction

-Practice 1 · Stakeholders
+Practice 1 · Design

 Stakeholders include the direct users of a system and those affected indirectly by it.
 Methods now exist to make ethical concerns — responsibility and value — explicit inputs to design and governance, alongside conventional user requirements.

 ISO/IEC/IEEE 42010 provides the method for identifying stakeholders and their concerns.
 In commercial automobile development this was the "Voice of the Customer"; on GM's EV1, vehicle range and recharge time were the requirements on which success rested.
-Safety and ethical concerns are secondary effects the engineer must equally surface.

 Evaluating a partially viable product before deployment — including "red teaming" — surfaces stakeholder concerns that surveys and requirement documents miss.
 A well-developed set of stakeholder concerns is a valuable input to system design.